tharumbun/cambopedia/src/content/posts/phnom-penh-city-to-teach-english.md

 Many teachers discover they can save money while still enjoying a comfortable lifestyle.

-## A Friendly and Welcoming Community
+## A friendly and welcoming community

 Cambodians are known for their hospitality and warmth.